 Authentication

-Partner APIs use OAuth2 client credentials.
+Partner APIs require OAuth2 client credentials.
 You authenticate by exchanging a Client ID and Secret for a short-lived JWT access token, then sending that token in the Authorization header.

 1. Create client credentials

-- Go to Clients and create a new client.
+- Go to Entur Partner and create a client

-- Store the generated Client ID and Client Secret securely.
+- View the created client and note the Client ID and Client secret

-Only users with the "Klientadministrator" role in your organization can create clients.
+Only users with the role Brukeradministrator in your organization can create clients.

 2. Get an access token